-If you are a dancer, swimmer, trainer, gymnast or play any other sport then you know that pads and tampons probably cannot handle the certain angles of your body movement and due to which leakages happen that make to feel uncomfortable.
+If you are a dancer, swimmer, trainer, gymnast, or play any other sport then you know that pads and tampons probably cannot handle the angles of your body movement, which leads to leakages or discomfort.

 From hiking to sky diving, the TruCup is all you need.
-With the TruCup you don’t have to look for a bathroom to change repeatedly in order to avoid any kind of leakages.
+With the TruCup you don’t have to look for a bathroom to change repeatedly and their is no restriction to movement- in any direction!

-One small recommendation will be to avoid any kind of inversion exercises.
+One tiny recommendation would be to avoid any kind of inversion exercises.
 During menstruation, inversion exercises may cause some bloating as the flow becomes against gravity.
-The feeling will only be weird and won’t cause you any harm.
+However, the feeling will only be weird and won’t cause you any harm.

 2. What can I do to inspire others to use TruCup?

 Have you bought the TruCup yet?
 If yes, then perhaps you are one of the dedicated women who are concerned about their health and the health of the environment as well.
 "Empowered menstruators enable others".
-Thus, bring out the educator, the doctor, the friend within you to help others and make them familiar with the truth that 'to liberate yourself, liberate your vagina".
+Thus, bring out the educator, the friend within you to help others and make them familiar with the truth- ‘to liberate yourself, liberate your vagina”.